sivameetsu/linux-learns/apache2-configuration.md

 ---

-In this Section first Enable SSL and reload the server
+First, enable SSL and refresh the server in this section.
 ```bash
 enable SSL
 sudo a2enmod ssl